seandstewart/bardly/pending/tragedies/timon-of-athens/uncut.md

 **HORTENSIUS**
 I'm weary of this charge, the gods can witness:
 I know my lord hath spent of Timon's wealth,
 And now ingratitude makes it worse than stealth.
-Varro's

-**First Servant**
+**Varro's First Servant**
 Yes, mine's three thousand crowns: what's yours?

 **Lucilius' Servant**
 Five thousand mine.
-Varro's

-**First Servant**
+**Varro's First Servant**
 'Tis much deep: and it should seem by the sun,
 Your master's confidence was above mine;
 Else, surely, his had equall'd.

-Enter FLAMINIUS.
+*Enter FLAMINIUS*

 **TITUS**
 One of Lord Timon's men.